Pinafore/qb/qanta/reporting/templates/classifier.md

 ## Classifier: {{ class_type }}

 This classifier is responsible for determining if a question is describing a male, female, or non-person.
-The scores are produced by talking all the runs of sentences in the train/dev folds
+The scores are produced by taking all the runs of sentences in the train/dev folds

 ### Scores